 Q1.
 Advise any five special points in an audit of hospital.

-(MTP1, May 2018, 5 marks) (MTP1, Nov 2018, 5 marks) (MTP2, Nov 2018, 5 marks)

-The general transactions of a hospital include patient treatment, collection of receipts, donations, capital expenditures.
+(MTP1, May 2018, 5 marks) (MTP1, Nov 2018, 5 marks) (MTP2, Nov 2018, 5 marks) OR The general transactions of a hospital include patient treatment, collection of receipts, donations, capital expenditures.
 You are required to mention special points of consideration while auditing such transactions of a hospital?

-(RTP, Nov 2018, NA) (MTP1, Nov 2019, 4 marks)

-Advise any six special points in an audit of hospital.

-You have been appointed auditor of M/s.
-Divine Children Hospital.
-Discuss any four important points that would attract your attention while audit.

-You have been appointed auditor of Dr. Prem Ratan Hospital.
+(RTP, Nov 2018, NA) (MTP1, Nov 2019, 4 marks) OR Advise any six special points in an audit of hospital.
+(MTP1, May 2019, 6 marks) OR You have been appointed auditor of M/s.
+Divine Children Hospital.Discuss any four important points that would attract your attention while audit.
+(SA, Nov 2019, 4 marks) OR You have been appointed auditor of Dr. Prem Ratan Hospital.
 Discuss any eight important points that would attract your attention while audit.

-You have been appointed auditor of M/s.
+(MTP1, Nov 2021, 4 marks) OR You have been appointed auditor of M/s.
 BLK Hospital.
 Discuss important points that would attract your attention while audit.

-You have been appointed as an auditor of a health care service provider.
+(MTP1, May 2022, 6 marks) OR You have been appointed as an auditor of a health care service provider.
 Briefly discuss the special points that should be kept in mind as an auditor for developing an audit programme.

-The special points to be kept in mind as an auditor for developing an audit programme of healthcare service provider are:

-- 1. Register of Patients: Vouch the entries in the patient's bill register with copies of bills issued.
-Test check the selected bills to see that these bills have been correctly prepared taking into account the period of stay of each patient as recorded in the attendance schedule. - 2.
-Collection of Cash: Auditor to check cash collections as entered in the Cash Book with the receipts, counterfoils and other evidence for example, copies of patients bills, counterfoils of dividend and other interest warrants, copies of rent bills, etc. - 3.
-Income from Investments, Rent etc: See by reference to the property and Investment Register that all income that should have been received by way of rent on properties, dividends, and interest on securities have been collected. - 4.
-Legacies and Donations: Ascertain that legacies and donations received for a specific purpose have been applied in the manner agreed upon. - 5.
-Reconciliation of Subscriptions: Trace all collections of subscription and donations from the Cash
+(SA, July 2021, 4 marks) The special points to be kept in mind as an auditor for developing an audit programme of healthcare service provider are: Register of Patients: Vouch the entries in the patient's bill register with copies of bills issued.
+Test 1. check the selected bills to see that these bills have been correctly prepared taking into account the period of stay of each patient as recorded in the attendance schedule.
+2. Collection of Cash: Auditor to check cash collections as entered in the Cash Book with the receipts, counterfoils and other evidence for example, copies of patients bills, counterfoils of dividend and other interest warrants, copies of rent bills, etc. 3.
+Income from Investments, Rent etc: See by reference to the property and Investment Register that all income that should have been received by way of rent on properties, dividends, and interest on securities have been collected.
+4. Legacies and Donations: Ascertain that legacies and donations received for a specific purpose have been applied in the manner agreed upon.
+5. Reconciliation of Subscriptions: Trace all collections of subscription and donations from the Cash